bozsahin/cogs542/README.md

 <b>CATALOG DESCRIPTION: </b> Combinators and their syntax-semantics.
 Combinators and the lexicon.
 Morphology and grammar.
 Parsing and language acquisition.
 Syntactic analyses of various phenomena using combinators.
 Codeterminism in syntax and semantics.
 Combinators and serializable knowledge.

 <p>
-<b>LECTURER: </b> Cem Bozsahin (Fall 2020)
+<b>LECTURER: </b> Cem Bozsahin (Fall 2021)

-Online (no in-house lectures) phone: 210 7758 (better use my email for contact)
+(no in-house lectures) phone: 210 7758 (better use my email for contact)

-Office hours: open door policy except lecture days (currently T/Th)
+Office hours: TBA

-official Lecture hours:  Tuesdays 14.40-17.30 (no room allocation, due to online teaching, this is our synch hour for Q&A, we start at 14.30).
+official Lecture hours:  Tuesdays 11.40-14.30 (max.
+40 minutes per session).
+THIS IS SYNCH POINT FOR YOU TO FINISH WATCHING THE WEEK'S VIDEO.

 <p><b>TA:</b>  Ecenur Cagirici.

-<p><b>DISCUSSION</b>: Online at synch points (required), offline in newsgroup (highly recommended, and used for deciding grades):
+<p><b>DISCUSSION</b>: face to face at Q&A, Online at synch points (required), offline in newsgroup (highly recommended, and used for deciding grades):

 [group](https://groups.google.com/forum/#!forum/metu-cogs-542)